-- Create individualized plans with goals and strategies
+- Create personalized plans with goals and strategies

 - Help people and families navigate the system of supports